 Extended Postgraduate Project

 Molecular And Cellular Therapeutics

 You must have a good (at least a lower second class) BSc Honours in Biological Sciences or a related discipline, a professional qualification of equivalent status and associated work experience or an equivalent qualification deemed suitable by the course team.
 If you are applying for part-time study, you will normally be working in a relevant area and will require written support from your employer including confirmation that facilities will be available in your workplace for you to carry out your research project.

 If your first language is not English you should have an IELTS score of at least 6.5, with 6.0 in each element.
 During the induction stage of the course, if you do not have English as your first language, you will need to complete Academic English screening and any resulting recommended Academic English support activity.

 Students normally find employment in the biotechnology industry e.g.

-- Academia, eg teaching or further study to PhD degree
+Academia, eg teaching or further study to a PhD degree

 Career development centre